The photograph above is of the Museum of Modern Greek Art in Rhodes New Town.

 Photo Gallery – Rhodes Old Town

-To cycle through the photo gallery you can click or touch any image below.
+To navigate through the photo gallery, click or touch any image below.

 How we got to Rhodes

 We travelled with easyJet Holidays from Gatwick Airport in West Sussex, UK.
 The package included our hotel and mini-bus transfers (approx 50 minutes) to and from Rhodes Diagoras Airport.
-Every aspect of our holiday was perfect and we will be back in Rhodes new town for sure.
+Every aspect of our holiday was perfect, and we will definitely return to Rhodes New Town.